Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-You’ll want to keep anything out of your garden space, whether a dog, cat, deer, rabbit or another vegetable destroyer.
-Pee and poop can destroy the area, certainly.
-But so can things like digging, chewing, and eating all of your resources without permission.
+It’s vital to keep animals and animal feces out of your garden space, whether a dog, cat, deer, rabbit, or another vegetable destroyer.
+Pee and poop can destroy the area.
+Also, the digging, chewing, and eating of your resources aren’t appreciated, either.
+However, keeping your garden clean and safe isn’t difficult when you use the proper deterrent.

 Featured Image Credit: lucianaeris, Pixabay